Hong Kong Gold Cup Preview, Tips, Runners & Trends (Hong Kong Triple Crown)

 Hong Kong Gold Cup Trainer Statistics

-The leading trainer in the Hong Kong Gold Cup over the last 10 renewals is A S Cruz who has won the race three times with those three winners coming from Time Warp (2018 & 2020) and Exultant (2019).
-Other trainers who have recorded multiple wins in the Hong Kong Gold Cup are John Moore (2 wins) and K W Lui (2 wins).
-There is one trainer who has not had the best of times in the Hong Kong Gold Cup, F C Lor has sent a total of 10 runners to the race without recording any wins.
+The leading trainer in the Hong Kong Gold Cup over the last 16 renewals is John Moore, who has won the race five times, with those five winners coming from Military Attack (2013 & 2014), Designs On Rome (2015 & 2016) and Werther (2017).
+Other trainers who have recorded multiple wins in the Hong Kong Gold Cup are A S Cruz (4 wins), C S Shum (2 wins) and K W Lui (2 wins).
+Two trainers have not had the best of times over the last 16 renewals in the Hong Kong Gold Cup.
+C Fownes has sent a total of 11 runners to the race without recording any wins, whilst F C Lor has sent out 10 without a winner.

 TrainerR-W-PWinEW